 Add sugar, milk, butter, egg, vanilla and salt.
 Mix.

-Pour into greased 2 quart dish.
+Pour into greased 2 quart baking dish.
 Bake for 40 minutes.

 Sweet Potato Soufflé Recipe Tips: